wwillems/wwillems.github.com/_posts/2014-12-23-angular-exploration-sliding-puzzle-project-setup.md

 Scaffold the project: yo mobileangularui

+Downgrade the bootstrap version to 3.2.0, then run $ bower update bootstrap

 Build the project: gulp build

 Run the Android version of the app: phonegap run android